 and among a handful of serious collectors as well.

 the short story, not unusual among the projects of Petrus'

 Zinc was a metal to take in to consideration.

-the 15th of November 2005 the Italian label Fonte records released
+the 15th of November 2005 the Italian label Fonte records

-and two albums by Firefly.
+by Flowchart and two albums by Firefly.
 More info about this

-in the series can be found here
+can be found here